 Public Act 95 (Senate Bill 575) requires a minimum of three board members (including the chair) to review every allegation to determine if an investigation is warranted.
-Additionally, if the Department of Licensing and Regulatory Affairs, Bureau of Health Professions believes that “immediate” jeopardy exists, the director or his or her designee shall authorize an investigation and notify the board chair of that investigation within 2 business days.
+Additionally, if the Department of Licensing and Regulatory Affairs (LARA), Bureau of Health Professions believes that “immediate” jeopardy exists, the director or his or her designee shall authorize an investigation and notify the board chair of that investigation within two business days.

 Public Act 97 (Senate Bill 577) explicitly makes it a requirement that licensees report criminal convictions within 30 days after the date of the conviction.
 Failure of a licensee or registrant to notify the department under this subsection shall result in administrative action under sections 16221 and 16226 (i.e. sanctions).

-Public Act 98 includes a new provision of the public health code that the Department of Licensing and Regulatory Affairs may take unilateral action if it believes that the action taken by a subcommittee does not protect the public health, safety and welfare.
+Public Act 98 includes a new provision of the public health code that LARA may take unilateral action if it believes that the action taken by a subcommittee does not protect the public health, safety and welfare.

 Additionally, beginning January 1, 2015, the department shall include on its public licensing and registration website each final decision where disciplinary action is taken against a licensee, including the reason for and description of that disciplinary action.

-Chapman Law Group focuses its practice on protecting and defending healthcare professionals of all types.
-If you have any questions or concerns, or would like to speak with a dedicated health professional attorney, please do not hesitate to call Chapman Law Group.
+We at Chapman Law Group focus our practice on protecting and defending health care professionals of all types.
+If you have any questions or concerns, or would like to speak with a dedicated health professional attorney, contact us.

 Health professionals often experience a great deal of confusion about whether they are subject to restrictions on their ability to work due to administrative actions